mosbuma/fietsberaad-veiligstallen-app/DEPLOY.md

 - Sufficient disk space on both local machine and VPS for the Docker image
 - Manual execution of deployment steps

-5. creating the SSH private key

-## Creating SSH Key for Deployment
+## Creating the SSH Key for Deployment

 1. Generate a new SSH key pair on your local machine: